 The time for 3D printing is now

-Unlike other news that show "construction sites", this research has already met the favor of the major producers, and the contacts will soon lead to a radical change in the production mechanisms: the Altran Group, a French multinational consultancy operating in various engineering sectors with particular attention to automotive and aerospace, participated in the investment in Divergent 3D, which also enjoys the attention of the Chinese market.
+Unlike other news that show "open construction sites", this research has already met the favor of the major producers, and the contacts will very soon lead to a radical change in the production mechanisms: the Altran Group, a French consulting multinational operating in various engineering sectors with particular attention to automotive and aerospace, participated in the investment in Divergent 3D, which also enjoys the attention of the Chinese market.
 Again, in September PSA (the French company that produces Peugeot and Citroen) announced a strategic partnership with Divergent 3D for the use of its platform.
 I would say we are there.

-“It's time for a new car manufacturing model: decentralized, with great design variety, lower costs and lower environmental impact,” says Kevin Cziger, CEO of Diergent 3D.
+"It is time for a new car manufacturing model: decentralized, with great design variety, lower costs and less environmental impact," says Kevin Cziger, CEO of Diergent 3D.